 Hello Winona Area Public School families,

-Due to a rise in positive COVID-19 cases at Winona Middle School, and a sharp increase in the number of students and staff who need to quarantine, all students in Grades 5-8 at the middle school will shift into distance learning for at least the next three weeks.
+Due to a rise in positive COVID-19 cases in the 8th grade class at the Winona Middle School, and a sharp, sudden increase in the number of students who need to quarantine, all students in Grade 8 at the middle school will shift into distance learning immediately until at least Monday, May 3, 2021.

-At this time, the shift is for students in Grades 5-8 at the middle school only.
-All other schools will remain in a hybrid learning model.
+At this time, the shift to distance learning is for students in Grade 8 at the middle school only.
+All other schools will remain in an in-person learning model except for the Winona Area Learning Center which remains in a hybrid learning model.

-It is extremely important that our families continue to not only follow the well-known health and safety protocols (wearing a mask, maintain physical distancing, washing hands), but it is imperative that families keep their students home when they are sick.
-If they are a close contact of a positive case, they must stay home.
+It remains extremely important that our families continue to not only follow the well-known health and safety protocols (wearing a mask, maintain physical distancing, washing hands), but it is imperative that families keep their students home when they are sick.

 Thank you for your patience as we work together to provide the best educational experience possible for our students.